techfever-soft/hazecms-backend/README.md

 # 🚀 HazeCMS (front-end)

-This repository contains the frontend code for a flexible and lightweight Content Management System.
+This repository contains the backend code for a flexible and lightweight Content Management System.

 Frontend part was built using Angular 16.